Poojitharedd-ops/saipoojitha/README.md

-Your profile looks great and provides a clear, concise overview of your skills, experience, and current focus areas!
-It showcases your expertise in both **DevOps** and **Salesforce** while highlighting your proficiency in **Kubernetes**, **cloud infrastructure**, and **automation**.
-There’s only a small suggestion to make it even more polished.
-Here's a slightly refined version with minor formatting tweaks for clarity and flow:

----

 ### 👋 Hi, I’m Sai Poojitha – DevOps Engineer | Cloud & Kubernetes Enthusiast | Salesforce Professional

 🚀 **DevOps Professional with 3 Years of Cloud & Kubernetes Experience | 2 Years of Salesforce Expertise**